-- (b) Reclassifications.
-Certain prior period amounts have been reclassified to conform to the 2011 presentation of Condensed Consolidated Financial Statements, including a reclassification between current deferred income tax assets and Prepaid expenses and other current assets.
-Additionally, during the fourth quarter of 2010, the Company purchased its noncontrolling interest in Tempur Shanghai Holding Ltd. Income attributable to the noncontrolling interest was not material in 2010 and is presented within Other (expense) income, net in the Condensed Consolidated Statements of Income.
-These changes do not materially affect previously reported subtotals within the Condensed Consolidated Financial Statements for any previous period presented. - (c) Basis of Consolidation.
+(b) Reclassifications.
+Certain prior period amounts have been reclassified to conform to the 2011 presentation of Condensed Consolidated Financial Statements, including a reclassification between current Deferred income tax assets and Prepaid expenses and other current assets.
+Additionally, during the fourth quarter of 2010, the Company purchased its noncontrolling interest in Tempur Shanghai Holding Ltd. Income attributable to the noncontrolling interest was not material in 2010 and is presented within Other expense, net in the Condensed Consolidated Statements of Income.
+These changes do not materially impact previously reported subtotals within the Condensed Consolidated Financial Statements for any previous period presented.

+(c) Basis of Consolidation.
 The accompanying Condensed Consolidated Financial Statements include the accounts of Tempur-Pedic International and its subsidiaries.
 All subsidiaries are wholly-owned.
-During the fourth quarter of 2010 the Company purchased its noncontrolling interest in Tempur Shanghai Holding Ltd. Intercompany balances and transactions have been eliminated. - (d) Use of Estimates.
+During the fourth quarter of 2010, the Company purchased its noncontrolling interest in Tempur Shanghai Holding Ltd. Intercompany balances and transactions have been eliminated.

+(d) Use of Estimates.
 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 The Company's results are affected by economic, political, legislative, regulatory and legal actions.
 Economic conditions, such as recessionary trends, inflation, interest and monetary exchange rates, government fiscal policies and changes in the prices of raw materials, can have a significant effect on operations.
-While the Company maintains reserves for anticipated liabilities and carries various levels of insurance, the Company could be affected by civil, criminal, regulatory or administrative actions, claims or proceedings. - (e) Inventories.
-Inventories are stated at the lower of cost or market, determined by the first-in, first-out method, and consist of the following:
+While the Company maintains reserves for anticipated liabilities and carries various levels of insurance, the Company could be affected by civil, criminal, regulatory or administrative actions, claims or proceedings.